-- Perform visitation and home care as an important component to end-of-life care.
+- Perform visitation and home care as an important component of end-of-life care

-- Demonstrate excellence in communication between the patient, family and palliative care team.
+- Demonstrate excellence in communication among the patient, family and palliative care team

-- Incorporate patients' cultural, spiritual and experiential perspectives to design an individualized care plan.
+- Incorporate patients' cultural, spiritual and experiential perspectives to design individualized care plans

 The typical rotation schedule for the one-year program includes: